Pricing

 • Ensure consistent application quality across environments: E2E testing verifies the frontend, ensuring that the application works as intended across a wide range of browsers, devices, and platforms.
 Cross-browser testing is frequently performed for this purpose.

-• Third-party applications testingthere are external systems integrated into the application to perform highly specific tasks.
+• Third-party application testingthere are external systems integrated into the application to perform highly specific tasks.
 End to end testing ensures the compatibility between external and internal systems, as well as the data communication between them.

 End-to-End Testing vs Integration Testing